danharig/flight-delay-data-pipeline/README.md

 # 🔮 Future Improvements

-Potential future enhancements include:
+Potential enhancements include:

 * Automated monthly TranStats ingestion
+* Parameterized year/month processing
 * Incremental ingestion instead of full-load processing
 * Automated Power BI dataset refresh
 * Expanded PySpark unit and integration testing
 * Airflow failure notifications
 * Pipeline SLA monitoring
 * Data-quality anomaly detection
-* Parameterized processing by year and month
-* Infrastructure as Code for Azure resources
+* Infrastructure as Code using Terraform
 * Cloud-hosted Airflow deployment
+* Historical multi-month flight processing

-These enhancements would move the project from a portfolio-scale implementation toward a more fully automated production architecture.
+These enhancements would extend the current portfolio implementation toward a more fully automated production architecture.

 ---

 # 🎯 Project Goal

-The goal of this project is to demonstrate the design and implementation of a **production-style cloud data engineering pipeline** that moves raw public data through the complete analytical lifecycle.
+The goal of this project is to demonstrate the design and implementation of a **production-style cloud data engineering pipeline** spanning the complete analytical lifecycle:

 ```text
 Source Data